uwdata/arquero/README.md

 ### In Node.js or Application Bundles

-First install `arquero` as a dependency, via `npm install arquero --save` or `yarn add arquero`.
+First install `arquero` as a dependency, for example via `npm install arquero --save`.
 Arquero assumes Node version 12 or higher.

 Import using CommonJS module syntax: